programming-notes/cheering-mascot-sinatra-1-synchronous-forms-challenge/README.md

 ### Release 2:  Make Grandma Logical

 Finally, change `app/controllers/index.rb` so that after you send a message to Grandma via the form her reponse is displayed via the `app/views/index.erb` template.
-You'll need to redirect the client as part of the `post /grandma` route.
+Take inspiration from the `get '/'` route.

 If you typed in something in ALL CAPS make her respond humorously.
 If you typed in something else make her response with "Speak up, kiddo!"